 Customer Churn rate = number of churned customers / total number of customers

-Retention rate is the the percentage of customers a business retains over a given period.
-And for SaaS in particular, retention rate is one of the most important metrics to track.
+Retention rate is the percentage of customers a business retains over a given period.
+And for SaaS, in particular, retention rate is one of the most important metrics to track.
 Retention helps you understand the effectiveness of your product, marketing, customer service, and pricing.
 Your business will not survive if your customers don't stick around.
 So it's imperative that you constantly monitor and optimize your retention.

 Retention rate = (# of active users continuing to subscribe/total active users at the start of a period)

 When building your SaaS foundation, be sure to take care of mandatory features and program abilities that will breathe life into your unique value proposition.
 Then ensure the application is scalable enough to support robust long-term development.

 Fortunately, cloud-based infrastructure promotes SaaS scalability by delivering value remotely.
 And the nature of the SaaS solution allows you to add new iterations quickly as new requirements emerge.

 SaaS development FAQs